Chinese Art Theories & Critics

 -

-Buy small and buy quality is the best investment strategy.
+Rarity: The rarer the more desirable.
+Buy rarity and quality is the best investment strategy.